microsoft/gctoolkit/README.md

 # Microsoft GCToolKit

-GCToolKit is a set of libraries for analyzing Java garbage collection (GC) log files.
+GCToolKit is a set of libraries for analyzing ***Hotspot*** Java garbage collection (GC) log files.
 The toolkit parses GC log files into discrete events and provides an API for aggregating data from those events.
 This allows the user to create arbitrary and complex analyses of the state of managed memory in the Java Virtual Machine (JVM) represented by the garbage collection log.

 [![GCToolKit build with Maven](https://github.com/microsoft/gctoolkit/actions/workflows/maven.yml/badge.svg)](https://github.com/microsoft/gctoolkit/actions/workflows/maven.yml)